iotaledger/introduction-docs/docs/firefly/verify_download.md

 #### Prerequisites

-You will need the `sha256sum` package, which is included with most Linux distributions, to complete these instructions.
+You will need the `sha256sum` package, which is included with most Linux distributions.

 1. Open the Terminal.